awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 ## Anodea, the Wailing Reaper legend
 Likely the players will hear this from Lysandre, but they may end up getting it from another NPC.

-> About a century ago a woman lived in town named Anodea.
+> Over a century ago a woman lived in town named Anodea.
 She fell in love with a man named Garrett, and they soon married.
 >
 > Like now, like seemingly always, there was a war going on.
 Shortly after their marriage, before the two could start their life together, Garrett was conscripted.
 >